rexxzyid/elaina-baileys/README.md

 - **adiwajshing** — original Baileys author and early ecosystem work.

 ### Fork / Source Contributions

-- **Lia Wynn / itsliaaa** — previous fork work and modifications used as part of the development history of this project.
 - **Kyuu / kiuur** — project contributor and support.

 ### Integrated MessageBuilder